Gualberto Villarroel

 Gualberto Villarroel López (15 December 1908 - 21 July 1946) was a Bolivian military officer who served as the 39th president of Bolivia from 1943 to 1946.
-A reformist, sometimes compared with Argentina's Juan Perón, he is nonetheless remembered for his alleged fascist sympathies and his violent demise.
+A reformist, sometimes compared with Argentina's Juan Perón, he is nonetheless remembered for his alleged fascist sympathies and violent demise.

 Early life

 Gualberto Villarroel was born on 15 December 1908 in Villa Rivero, Cochabamba Department.
 He was the son of Enrique Casto Villarroel and María López.
 At age 11, Villarroel's parents decided that provincial education was insufficient and enrolled him fiscal school and later into the Sucre National School in Cochabamba.
 He graduated in 1924, going on to enroll in the Military College of the Army in 1925, graduating with the rank of second lieutenant as part of the Pérez Tercero Infantry Regiment in 1928.
 A distinguished cadet, he was awarded the Order of Abdon Calderón for best student by the Ecuadorian government.
 In 1931, he rose to the rank of lieutenant.